FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 * When *CommitmentDiscountStatus* is "Used", and *ChargeClass* is not "Correction", CommitmentDiscountQuantity MUST be the positive, metered quantity of *CommitmentDiscountUnits* that is consumed over the *row's* *charge period*.
 * When *CommitmentDiscountStatus* is "Unused", and *ChargeClass* is not "Correction", CommitmentDiscountQuantity MUST be the remaining, positive, unused quantity of *CommitmentDiscountUnits* for the *row's* *charge period*.

-In cases where the *CommitmentDiscountUnit* are present, the following applies:

-* When the [*CommitmentDiscountCategory*](#commitmentdiscountcategory) is "Usage", where *size-flexibility* is applicable for the commitment discount, the CommitmentDiscountUnit SHOULD be "Normalized Hours".
-If *size-flexibility* is not applicable, CommitmentDiscountUnit SHOULD be "Hours".
-* When the *CommitmentDiscountCategory* is "Spend", the CommitmentDiscountUnit SHOULD match the [*BillingCurrency*](#billingcurrency).

 CommitmentDiscountQuantity MUST be null for all other *ChargeCategory* values.